1.6 Evidence-based youth policy

 The agency responsible for national statistics is the Statistical Service of Cyprus (CYSTAT).
 The aim of CYSTAT is to provide reliable and up-to-date statistical information.
 It is the competent authority responsible for the compilation and publication of most of the official statistical data in Cyprus.
 The statistics produced by CYSTAT concern all social and economic activities of the country.
 The sources of information are both the public and the private sector.
 Data from the private sector is collected mainly through surveys whereas from Government Departments and semi-Government organizations mostly through access to administrative records.

 CYSTAT conducts censuses (complete enumerations), sample surveys and ad-hoc surveys.
 The data is collected mainly through personal interviews.
 At the planning stage of the various surveys, CYSTAT takes into consideration requests and proposals from other Government Departments so that their needs are fulfilled.
 The Statistical Service collects data on various areas, some of which are irrelevant to young people.
 The key areas that are the subject of data collection and are relevant to youth are Population, Population Census, Health, Education, Living Conditions and Social Protection, Crime, Employment and Unemployment.
 Until now, there has not been any national youth report.
-Youth-Barometer, established in 2020, can be considered a valuable source of data and analysis on the situation of young people at national level.
+Youth-Barometer, established in 2020 by the Youth Board of Cyprus, can be considered a valuable source of data and analysis on the situation of young people at national level.

 Τhe government has a line of funding for research on youth explicitly supporting evidence-based youth policy making.
 This is achieved by allocating special funds for research in the budget of the Youth Board of Cyprus.
-In particular and as already mentioned above, the budget for Research in 2020 was €30.000.
+In particular, the budget for Research in 2021 was €30.000.
 The government has not yet allocated funds for the evidence-based evaluation of its youth-related activities and policies.